Improve the Skills of your Negotiators and Enhance your Bottom Line

 Each outcome can also have alternatives.
 Increasing the pie to include things that can help move the negotiation to joint problem solving also must be considered prior to the meeting.
 "What if we did this....?"

 In many situations, the culture of the organization is such that negotiators fear returning without a deal.
 Worse, they have a goal they want or have to hit and if they can negotiate something better than that, the result is rewarded.
-The problem with this approach is that it sets up the process to be oriented toward "win-lose" positional bargaining.
+The problem with this approach is that it sets up the process to be oriented toward “win-lose” positional negotiation bargaining.
 This can create extensive levels of customer turnover.
-Having to find new customers is very expensive.
+Having to find and convert new customers is very expensive.

 Planning out the process aids the negotiator to see the potential outcomes, the options available, and the items available for trade.
 This allows the negotiator with the flexibility to know where they stand.
 Skilled negotiators know how to gracefully step back while leaving the relationship intact.